 Accdg to Coach Rogelio, 80% of Filipinos are non-swimmers.
 This figure includes indigenous groups that live in sea communities but do not follow basic protocols when it comes to freediving, causing damage to their health especially to the eardrums.

 When I signed up on this basic freediving course, what worried me is not drowning or dying — it’s not being able to improve at all.
-When we discussed past traumas, I didn’t think about the time I drowned in a pool and almost dragged my sister with me or when I panicked while snorkeling in El Nido and Hali couldn’t approach me because I was flailing and kicking.
+I didn’t think about the time I drowned in a pool and almost dragged my sister with me or when I panicked while snorkeling in El Nido and Hali couldn’t get to me because I was flailing and kicking.
 Instead I thought about my failed grades in high school PE because I couldn’t even serve a ball in table tennis.
 I’m not a sports person.
-I know that it might sound funny to some people, but we hold different fears.
+I know that it might sound funny to some people, but we have different fears.

 We stayed in Mabini, Batangas.
 Coach’s headquarters is next to the beach, so after discussion we can go down to the sea to practice.